Chris Smith, Baron Smith of Finsbury: Retirement from politics

+University of Cambridge

 In December 2014, it was announced that Lord Smith would become the next Master of Pembroke College, Cambridge in 2015, succeeding Sir Richard Dearlove.
 He oversaw the receipt of the biggest single donation ever received by the University of Cambridge in 2015, when Ray Dolby donated £35m towards an expansion of the College grounds.
 He accepted an invitation to become the Chairman of Trustees of the Cambridge Union Society in 2015.

 In July 2025 he was elected Chancellor of the University of Cambridge, and stepped down as Master of Pembroke.
+He was officially installed as Chancellor in March 2026 at a ceremony at the Senate House.

 He is currently listed as the Chairman of the Task Force on Shale Gas.

 Personal life

 In 2006, Smith entered a civil partnership with Dorian Jabri, his partner since 1989.
 The couple separated in 2012.
 Smith was a director of the Finsbury-based world jazz ensemble Grand Union Orchestra for a period in the mid-1990s.

 HIV status

 In 2003, Smith was contacted by a reporter from The Sunday Times asking for a comment on his health but declined, citing the Press Complaints Code.
-However, two years later, in 2005, he contacted the paper's editor and revealed in a story, titled "Why This is the Time to Break my HIV Silence", he had been diagnosed as HIV-positive as long ago as 1987.
+However, two years later, in 2005, he contacted the paper's editor and revealed in a story, titled "Why This is the Time to Break my HIV Silence", he had been diagnosed as HIV-positive as early as 1987.
 He stated he had decided to go public following Nelson Mandela's announcement of his son's death from AIDS.